Open to the Public

 Why You Should Visit

 The Goosewing Beach Preserve is a magnificent system of pristine coastal pond, beach and dune environments.
 This is one of Rhode Island's most scenic spots and a favorite among visitors.
 Purchased in 1989 by The Nature Conservancy and partners, the 75 acre Goosewing Beach Preserve is an historic landmark.
 Conservancy staff have been actively managing breeding populations of globally-rare Piping Plover and state-threatened Least Tern for the last two decades.
 With the help of an extremely generous donor, The Nature Conservancy of Rhode Island opened the doors of a newly constructed environmental education center in June of 2010.
 The Benjamin Family Environmental Center is ideally situated to offer visitors a view of the many types of habitats that make up this coastal pond/barrier beach ecosystem and offers seasonal nature walks and special events.
-Check for current listings at Field Trips & Events.

 Little Compton, in southeastern Rhode Island

 During the summer months, the Town of Little Compton manages recreational use of the beach through an agreement with The Nature Conservancy.
 Access to the preserve is through South Shore Beach.
 There is a fee at the town beach parking area during the summer months only.
-For the 2012 season the parking fee is $12/day on weekdays and $15/day on the weekends.
+For the 2017 season the parking fee is $15/day on weekdays and $20/day on the weekends.
 The fee is charged from 8:00am until 4:00pm daily and from, approximately, Memorial Day until Labor Day.
 Please leave your pets at home, and do not enter fenced areas marked off by enclosures.
 No dogs are allowed on the preserve from April 1st until September1st.

 Why the Conservancy Selected this Site